kurt-krueckeberg/data-structures-cplus/notes/tree23.rst

     {
       if (root == nullptr) {

-          // Create the initial unique_ptr<Node> in the tree.
+          // Create the initial shared_ptr<Node> in the tree.
           EmplaceRoot(key, std::forward<Args>(args)...); // TODO: Can I overload CreateRoot()?
           return;
       }